AIA Tours: land

 For more information or to make a reservation, please contact us at 800-748-6262 or email aia@studytours.org.
 To reserve your space online, click here.

-Join archaeologist Patrick Hunt on this exciting itinerary from Turin to Nice and discover how the ancient Gauls and Romans interacted with the landscapes and shaped the history and cultures of northern Italy and southern France.
-Together we will cross the Alps by high-speed train, from Turin to Lyon.
+Join archaeologist Patrick Hunt on this exciting itinerary from Turin to Marseille and discover how the ancient Gauls and Romans interacted with the landscapes and shaped the history and cultures of northern Italy and southern France.

 Highlights: